MSE News

 If you rent privately in London, it's worth using the Mayor of London's property licensing checker to see if you're owed a refund of up to 12 month's rent, which could be due if your landlord doesn't have the right documentation.
 You'll still need to put in some legwork but it could be worth £1,000s.
 See our news story for full information.

 There's a strict process landlords need to follow to evict you.
 The first part is to serve you notice of eviction.
-In England, Wales and Scotland, they now usually need to give you six months' notice, and 12 weeks' notice in Northern Ireland.
+But the notice they need to give you varies:

 What help's available if I'm struggling to pay for energy, broadband, water or other bills?